Transforming HCI Research in the Philippines Workshop 2026

 Workshop Program

-This year, the workshop will welcome two types of contributions.
+This year, the workshop will welcome two types of contributions:

-Scientific papers and Position papers.
+Posters and Position papers.
 See details below.

-Call for Scientific Papers
+Call for Posters

 We invite submissions that